HugoKempfer/Vim_Dotfiles/README.md

 # Vim dotfiles

-Hi!
-I'm sharing my personnal Vim config.
-I firstly generated it using Vim boostrap, and I customed some plugins/key bidings/colorsheme.
+This is my personnal (n)vim config, feel free to override it!
+I only update the neovim one.

 # Screenshots
 ![ C